 My name is Eleanor.
-I’m an artist, writer, poet and performer.
+I’m a writer, artist, tutor, speaker, coach and consultant.

-Ever since I was a tiny tot I loved art.
+As a child, I loved art.
 I loved drawing, making, reading, dancing – anything creative!
-I’d make witches’ potions from flowers and a bucket of water, make faces from fruit salad and spend a lot of time putting together the perfect outfit to go to the supermarket.
+I’d make witches’ potions from flowers, faces from fruit salad and spend a lot of time putting together the perfect outfit to go to the supermarket.

-I worked hard to get to art college, and went on to art school (much to everyone’s dismay) then onto an MA in History of Art.
+I worked hard to get to art college, then to art school and then onto an MA in History of Art.

 It just seemed so much easier to do something acceptable and proper and get a ‘real job’.
 So I ended up working in marketing.

 I worked in marketing for big clients like Marks and Spencer, Lloyds TSB, Unilever, New Look and BMW.
 I wrote, pitched and won a £1.5m communications strategy for a national telecoms provider when I was just was 25.
-I worked hard and fast and … forgot about that creative child.
+I worked hard and fast and … forgot about the person I used to be.

-I was so busy pumping out content for big brands that I’d forgotten about that little creative child who loved reading, who loved dressing up, who was so very happy being creative.
+I was so busy pumping out work for big brands that I’d forgotten about that little creative child who loved reading, who loved dressing up – the little child who was so very happy being creative.

 One day, after a particularly shitty week at work, I looked around at what I was doing.

-All of my creativity was being pushed into just a couple of outlets: The clothes I wore.
+All of my creativity was being pushed into just a couple of outlets: the clothes I wore.
 The little blog I ran.
-The travel I managed to go on.
+The tiny bits of travel I managed to book.

 So I packed in my job.